Argentina at the FIFA World Cup: 1930 v Uruguay

-1978 v the Netherlands
+1978 v Netherlands

-Argentina hosted the 1978 edition of the World Cup and reached the final.
-The Netherlands had already played the previous final in West Germany 1974 - and also lost to the hosts.
+Argentina hosted the 1978 edition of the World Cup and reached the final for a second time.
+Their opponents the Netherlands had already played the previous 1974 final in West Germany, and also lost to the hosts.

-Diego Maradona was 17 years old at this point and already a star in his home country, but did not make the squad as coach César Luis Menotti felt he was too inexperienced to handle the pressure of this major tournament.
-The playmaker position was instead filled by Mario Kempes, who ended up becoming the first Argentinian to win the Golden Ball in addition to being the tournament's top scorer with 6 goals.

-The Dutch side was missing a superstar of their own: Johan Cruyff did not join the 1978 World Cup squads due to the aftermath of a kidnapping attempt which occurred in 1977.
-He only disclosed this information 30 years later.
+Diego Maradona was 17 years old at this point and already a star in his home country, but did not make the squad as coach César Luis Menotti felt he was too inexperienced to handle the pressure of a major tournament.
+The playmaker position was instead filled by Mario Kempes, who became the first Argentinian to win the Golden Ball in addition to being the tournament's top scorer with six goals.
+The Dutch side was missing a superstar of their own: Johan Cruyff did not join the 1978 World Cup squad due to the aftermath of a kidnapping attempt which occurred in 1977; he only disclosed this information 30 years later.

-The closely contested match was influenced by a hostile atmosphere and ended with the Dutch players refusing to attend the award ceremony after Argentina grabbed the title in extra time.
+The closely contested match was influenced by a hostile atmosphere and ended with the Dutch players refusing to attend the award ceremony after Argentina won the title in extra time.